xebialabs/blueprints/aws/basic-eks-cluster/README.md

 * XL Deploy: Version 9.0.0
 * XL CLI: Version 9.0.0

-## Prerequisites

-To run the YAML that this blueprint generates, you need:

-* XebiaLabs Release Orchestration and Deployment Automation up and running
-* Access to an AWS account that can deploy the application

 ## Information required

 * AWS Access Key (find it in `~/.aws/credentials`)